kvncnls/kvncnls/README.md

 - Work on an [Awwwards](https://www.awwwards.com/)-winning website.
 - Establish myself as a Web3 designer & developer.
 - Become a GSAP expert.
-- Maintain 10-12% body-fat for the whole year.
-- Recreate my personal website.
-- Get paid for my photography.

 ## 📚 Other resources:
 - [Personal Website](https://www.kevincanlas.com/)